johnjmitchell/k8s-pdns-galera/kubernetes/README.md

 # Kubernetes-based DNS Management with PowerDNS, PowerDNS Admin, and Galera

 This directory contains the necessary Kubernetes manifests and configurations to deploy a DNS management solution using PowerDNS with a MariaDB Galera cluster for database replication and PowerDNS Admin for web-based management.
-Metallb is used for external load balancing.
+MetalLB is used for external load balancing.
 Manifests can be applied using:

 ```bash
 kubectl apply -f <manifest.yaml>